 We find that by far, most excessive water bills are caused by undetected leaks.
 The table below shows potential water waste.
 Remember these figures are in addition to actual use.

-*Based on a quarterly billing cycle [approximately 90 days, 40lbs. of pressure, and current rates]
+Based on a quarterly billing cycle (approximately 90 days, 40 pounds of pressure, and current rates).

 - Shower instead of taking baths

-- Using an automatic dishwasher uses approximately 9-12 gallons of water, while washing your dishes by hand uses as much as 20 gallons
+- Using an automatic dishwasher uses approximately 9 to 12 gallons of water while washing your dishes by hand uses as much as 20 gallons

 - Water your lawn only when needed